Malekpour99/handouts/Docker/docker.md

 # `--pretty`: prettifies the output

 # list current running services (tasks) on desired noe
-docker node ps <node-hostname>
+docker node ps <node>

-# deactivating (draining) a node
+# pausing a node
-docker node update --availability drain <node>
+docker node update --availability pause <node>
-# by draining a node, its tasks will be distributed among other active nodes
+# node will be paused, and no new task gets created on this mode from now on (useful for short maintenance)

 # activating a node
 docker node update --availability active <node>
-# node will be activated, but tasks won't be distributed again
+# node will be activated, but tasks won't be distributed again (you should do it manually)

 # adding label
 docker node update --label-add <key>=<value> <node>